 (thanks to Flickr users clspeace, treegrow, esagor, Esteve.Conaway and klm185 who provided Creative Commons licensed photos for this piece!)

-Above: Oriental Bittersweet (Celastrus orbiculatus) is native to northeastern Asia and was imported to the United States in 1860 as an ornamental.
-It was later used to stabilize soil along roadsides and highway embankments, where it escaped cultivation and naturalized, spreading rapidly through the eastern states over the past 50 years, radiating out from its highest population density just south of Asheville, North Carolina.
-Its vine-like structure and climbing tendencies allow it to shade-out and/or smother other plants and trees, and it creates direct competition for the native American bittersweet.
+Above: Asiatic Bittersweet (Celastrus orbiculatus) is native to northeastern Asia and was imported to the United States in 1860 as an ornamental.
+It was later used to stabilize soil along roadsides and highway embankments, where it “escaped” cultivation and naturalized, spreading rapidly through the eastern states over the past 50 years, radiating out from its highest population density just south of Asheville, North Carolina.
+It is closely related to the indigenous American bittersweet, and there is evidence that the two species can hybridize.

 Above: Columbian/Eurasian Exchange (Black Cherry/Garlic Mustard), 2013

 Black cherry (Prunus serotina) is native to the eastern United States and South Eastern Canada.
-However, it has become invasive in several northern and central European countries where it reduces the biodiversity of native woodland assemblages and impedes forest growth.
+It also lives in Europe, where it is considered invasive in several northern and central European countries.
 It was among the first to American trees to be introduced as an ornamental in European gardens (arriving in England as early as 1629) and has successfully naturalized in a range of temperate climates.

 Above: Barberry is a popular garden ornamental that came to the north eastern United States from the mountains of Japan, via St. Petersburg.
 It is now naturalized across much of the East Coast, where it is avoided by deer and thus flourishes as an understory plant.